University constituency: United Kingdom

 King James VI of Scotland, on ascending the English throne, brought to the English Parliament a practice which endured in the Scottish Parliament of allowing the universities to elect members.
 The king believed that the universities were often affected by the decisions of Parliament, and ought therefore to have representation in it.
 James gave the University of Cambridge and the University of Oxford two seats each from 1603.
 On the formal Union (1707), Scottish universities lost their representatives as none were appointed to the Parliament of Great Britain (at Westminster).
 The voters were the graduates of the university, whether they were resident or not; they could vote for the university seats in addition to any other vote that they might have.

 After the Act of Union 1800 with Ireland, the University of Dublin (Trinity College), which had elected two MPs to the Parliament of Ireland since 1613, was allowed one member from 1801 and two from 1832.

 In 1868, three new one-member seats were created: University of London; Glasgow and Aberdeen universities combined; and St Andrews and Edinburgh universities combined.

 In 1918, the Queen's University of Belfast and the National University of Ireland each received seats.
 Both these, as well as the University of Dublin, also received four seats in the devolved Stormont parliament and the Southern Ireland parliament respectively that were established in 1920 and first used in elections in 1921.
 Also in 1918, the Scottish universities switched to all electing three members jointly (see Combined Scottish Universities).

 In 1918, all the other English universities (i.e. except for Cambridge, Oxford and London) were enfranchised as a single constituency with two seats, as Combined English Universities.
 They were Birmingham, Bristol, Durham, Leeds, Liverpool, Manchester, and Sheffield.
 Reading was added in August 1928.
 The University of Wales also received one seat in 1918.

-1918 also saw the introduction of the Single Transferable Vote for university constituencies.
+1918 also saw the introduction of the single transferable vote for university constituencies.

 Abolition

 The Labour government in 1930 attempted to abolish the university constituencies but was defeated in the House of Commons.
 Although the members for the university constituencies were usually Conservatives, in the later years independent candidates began to win many of the seats.
 The Labour government finally abolished the university constituencies via the Representation of the People Act 1948, with effect from the dissolution of Parliament in 1950, along with all other examples of plural voting.

-The Queen's University, Belfast constituency survived in the Parliament of Northern Ireland until it was abolished in 1968 (with effect from the dissolution of Parliament in 1969) by the Electoral Law Act (Northern Ireland) 1968 (1968 c.
-20, Act of the Stormont Parliament).
+The Queen's University, Belfast constituency survived in the Parliament of Northern Ireland until it was abolished in 1968 (with effect from the dissolution of Parliament in 1969) by the Electoral Law Act (Northern Ireland) 1968 (c.
+20 (N.I.)).
 This was one of several measures by the then Northern Ireland Prime Minister Terence O'Neill to reform elements of the election franchise and deal with many long-standing civil rights grievances.